Space-time symmetry and nonreciprocal parametric resonance in mechanical systems

 In the presence of zero modes, an alternate strategy is to use the equilibrium matrix, which links displacements to strains, in place of the dynamical matrix~\cite{kane2014topological,mao2018maxwell}.
 In either case, the topological classification in terms of Hermitian matrices is not applicable to either time-dependent systems or dissipative systems where the frequency eigenvalues are not constrained to be purely real.
 Non-Hermitian symmetries, as used in this work, are arguably more useful since they generalize easily, as we shall see below, to such non-conservative systems~\cite{yoshida2019ring, ghatak2020mechanical, wang2023staticnonHermitian}.
 In the GBL classification scheme of non-Hermitian Hamiltonians~\cite{liu2019topodefects}, the first internal symmetry we identified corresponds to the $K$ symmetry: $H=\epsilon_k k H^* k^{-1}, kk^* = \eta_k \mathbb{I}$ with $\epsilon_k = -1$ and $\eta_k = +1$.
 The second internal symmetry corresponds to the $Q$ symmetry: $H=\epsilon_q q H^\dagger q^{-1}, q^2 = \mathbb{I}$ with $\epsilon_q = +1$.

-The real eigenvalues of a pseudo-Hermitian matrix $H$ with intertwining operator $G$ can be classified by an index called the Krein signature, which is either positive or negative according to the sign of $\expect{v|G|v}$~\cite{melkani2023breaking, YakubovichStarzhinskii, coppel1965stability}.
+A real eigenvalue of a pseudo-Hermitian matrix $H$ with intertwining operator $G$ can be classified by its Krein signature, which is given by the sign of $\expect{v|G|v}$~\cite{melkani2023breaking, YakubovichStarzhinskii, coppel1965stability}.
 Here $\ket{v}$ is the corresponding eigenvector of $H$ and $\bra{v} = \ket{v}^\dagger$ the conjugate-transpose of the eigenvector.
-Upon tuning some parameter in the matrix, these real eigenvalues can collide on the real axis and turn into complex-conjugate eigenvalues (a phenomenon known as pseudo-Hermiticity breaking) only if they are of opposite signatures~\cite{melkani2023breaking}.
+Upon tuning some parameter in the matrix, these real eigenvalues can collide on the real axis and turn into complex-conjugate eigenvalues (a phenomenon known as pseudo-Hermiticity breaking) only if they have opposite signatures~\cite{melkani2023breaking}.